Custom Search

 Bordeira

-Go to the Map Bordeira Panorama Bordeira - Atlantic Coast Views
+Bordeira Panorama Bordeira - Atlantic Coast Views

 The West coast is a complete contrast to the Algarve proper.
 The land is empty, bar a few villages, no development here as it is part of the National Park.
 Hills, valleys and forests abound.
 The Atlantic is wild in comparison to the more tranquil waters 'around the corner' and is a paradise for surfers.
 The cliff top at Bordeira is a perfect spot to see the awesome cliffs and long stretches of virtually empty beaches that run all the way up the coast.
 A truly unforgettable experience.